 COLORS: Black, Heather, Denim, Camo, Red

-About Burton GORE-TEX Gloves and Mittens
+About Burton GORE-TEX Gloves

 The most impressive feature of Burton’s GORE-TEX gloves is Burton’s DryRide technology.
 DryRide insulates your hands while very efficiently wicking away sweat.
 Burton uses this technology in most of their outerwear to keep you dry and warm while active outdoors.

-The exterior fabric on the shell of these warm gloves is waterproof.
+The exterior fabric on the shell of these warm gloves for hiking is waterproof.
 They use a waterproof gore-tex membrane that sits between the outer and inner layers to ensure the gloves are both waterproof and windproof.
 And at the innermost layer, you’ll find a cozy brushed microfiber lining.
 The soft fleece lining is “fixed,” which means when you pull out your hand the lining stays in place rather than pulling out with your hand.

 The fingers of this glove have Screen Grab technology to control your touchscreen devices with any finger.
 The palm has a “sticky grip,” to keep your trekking or ski poles from slipping as you hike.
 The Burton Glove has Ergonomic Pre-Curved Fingers for greater dexterity.
 You’ll also find a heater/vent pocket in the back of the gloves.
 There are 2 cinch points: first at the wrist and then at the end of the gauntlet cuff.
 In addition, you’ll find a removable wrist leash that ensures that your gloves stay attached to you.